mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 # Definition

-The `@mondrian-framework/model` package contains a wide range of useful functions for defining a domain model schema, from primitive types to complex objects, arrays and unions.
-It does so by providing a series of builders that can help make development straightforward and the schema as readable as possible.
+The `@mondrian-framework/model` package contains a wide range of useful functions for defining a domain model schema, covering everything from primitive types to complex objects, arrays, and unions.
+It does so by providing a series of builders that aim to make development straightforward and the schema as readable as possible.

-Everything you may need to define a new schema is enclosed inside the `model` namespace of the `@mondrian-framework/model` package, so to get things started you should import it:
+Everything you might need to define a new schema is enclosed within the `model` namespace of the `@mondrian-framework/model` package.
+To get started, you should import it:

 ```ts showLineNumbers